PLAWES

 Short description

-WP 0 ensures the targeted and efficient support of the consortium with regard to project management, communication and dissemination.
-WP 0 coordinates both the public relations work and the exploitation of the results achieved.
-WP 0 continues to coordinate the cooperation of all project partners and is therefore in close contact with all project partners.
-WP 0 coordinates the harmonisation with the joint research project MicroCatch_Balt with regard to sampling and processing, modelling, public relations, and data storage as well as communication with the other projects.
+WP 0 ensured the targeted and efficient support of the consortium with regard to project management, communication and dissemination.
+WP 0 coordinated both the public relations work and the exploitation of the results achieved.
+WP 0 continued to coordinate the cooperation of all project partners and was therefore in close contact with all project partners.
+WP 0 coordinated the harmonisation with the joint research project MicroCatch_Balt with regard to sampling and processing, modelling, public relations, and data storage as well as communication with the other projects.

 WP 1 Microplastics in the Weser-Wadden Sea model system